Teach English in Hanoi, Vietnam

 Hanoi: Working There

-My job was hectic, and there was no time to ease into things.
+My job was hectic, and there was little time to ease into things.
 I had to work closely with a Vietnamese "Centre Manager" which was a challenge.
 She was a lot older than I was, and she was used to having her way.
-Unlike most Vietnamese, she was not afraid of conflict, and we had some arguments.

 I also had to manage a team of Vietnamese administrative staff: this was far less confrontational, but it had its own challenges.
 Overall, people would agree to everything I said but never act upon my instructions.
 This, I would learn, was more typical of the Vietnamese.
 In the beginning this approach really annoyed me, but I learned to raise issues in conversation and to follow these chats up with an email.
 I simply re-sent my email if nothing had happened after a week.